 Verifying Your Emails

 The next stage is to verify that they are all working emails.
 I do this with a tool called ‘GSA email Verifier’.
 When all of your emails are ready you can import the text file into this tool, you can run a quick test or a full test on each email with the difference being the quick test will ping the server for a response and the full will try and connect with the server.
-Your best running a full test for more reliable results, once the results are finished you have the option to export only the emails that are working properly into a text file.
+You are best running a full test for more reliable results, once the results are finished you have the option to export only the emails that are working properly into a text file.

 Scrapebox comes with a whole array of free add-ons.
 It’s a good idea to familiarise yourself with them in case you ever need to use them.
 Go to the ‘add-ons’ tab and take a look through the list.
-Any plugins already installed show up in green and one’s available are in red.
+Any plugins already installed show up in green and ones available are in red.

-The add-on allows you to check the status of each the sites and will even follow any redirects, telling you where the final destination is.
+The add-on allows you to check the status of each of the sites and will even follow any redirects, telling you where the final destination is.